rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-We can use this simple definition to allocate points in many ways.
-For
+We can use this simple definition to allocate points in many different
-example, in this code, each of these three local variables contains a
+ways.
+For example, in this code, each of these three local variables
-point, but allocated in a different place:
+contains a point, but allocated in a different location:

 ~~~
 # struct Point { x: float, y: float }